 My key goal of my plant ecophysiology research focusses is to better understand and to improve the productivity of crop plants.
 As the key driver of crop yield, boosting photosynthesis is viewed as the key target for a second green revolution.
-It is however critical that we do so whilst also improving the plant’s use of resources, specifically water and nitrogen.
-This is particularly important in Australia where these resources are often limited.
+It is however critical that we do so whilst also making more efficient use of the plant’s resources, specifically water and nitrogen.
+This is particularly important in Australian cropping systems where these resources are often limited.
 In the context of climate change, I am also interested in enhancing the resilience of Australian farming systems and improving the stress tolerance of crop species.
-Currently, I work with wheat and chickpea, two of the major economically important crops grown in eastern Australia.
+Currently, I work with wheat and chickpea, two of the major economically important crops grown in Australia.

 I am also very interested in the development of cheap yet robust methods for the measurement of plant traits.
 There is an assumption that there must be a trade off in data quality when you build equipment on a budget, yet the tools I have developed have proven this certainly does not need to be the case.
 By keeping costs low and using open source data processing pipelines we can make these scientific tools available for more researchers across the world.

 To view a list of my most recent publications please click here.

 To view the posters I have presented at conferences please click here.

 If you would like more information about any of my work please get in touch